asurashen/rcos-status-updates/spring_2019/week_03.md

 > After my accomplishments from last week, I plan to learn moren simple features of vue.js.
 > and try to make some simple website as practicing.
+> Will start working on ducumentation from next week.

 ## Anything Blocking?